tkbharti/NeoPortfolioBuilderApp/README.md

 - Backend (JSON): Json based structure for all data.

-# Go to public/data directory and add details in JSON structure.
+# Note: Go to public/data directory and add details in JSON structure.

   ## About Me Page